dennislee22/dennislee22.github.io/docs/cml/mthread.md

     line9
     ```

 5. Next, check the integrity of the output file.
-To reiterate, the purpose of this code is read line by line from the `input` file and write each line into the `output` file in a sequential manner.
+To reiterate, the purpose of this code is to read line by line from the `input` file and write each line into the `output` file in a sequential manner.
 Run the following script.
-In the event of no output is produced, it shows the code achieves the intended outcome without data corruption.
-The result shows the same outcome as the previous test (using single thread).
-It seems Threading module is safe-thread when using the correct method.
+In the event of no output, it concludes that the code achieves the intended outcome without data corruption.
+In this case, the result shows the same outcome as of the previous test (using single thread).
+It signals that the outcome is safe-thread when using the correct method.

     ```bash
     $ cnt=0;for i in `cat output | grep line`; do cnt=`expr $cnt + 1` ; if [ $i != line$cnt ]; then echo $i;fi ; done